 Our classes at Ladbroke Square Montessori School are filled with children of mixed age and genders from 2 through to 5 years old.
 We find our younger children watch and learn from the older children in the school and therefore progress at a greater speed.
 While the older children gain confidence through their ability to help and guide the younger children.
 Each child learns at their own pace so no-one is held back.
 We work towards keeping the ratios as even as possible within each of our classes

 Our extra-curricular lessons are taken by experienced and enthusiastic teachers.
-We hold French, yoga and dance within the school day and run ICT after school.
-We also have a pianist visit and accompany the whole school assembly.
+We hold French, yoga and dance within the school day and run Spanish, Art and Nature clubs after school.
 We regularly explore other club opportunities for the children.

 We seek to involve the children in our vibrant community.
 The school arranges for all classes to visit the local library and other places of educational interest.
 Recent visits include, the Ladbroke Grove fire station, classical music concerts, our local residentail care home and friendly local businesses.

 Many parents contribute to the both class and school by reading, cooking, and sharing their knowledge or their their particular skills to share with us.
 The Parents at Ladbroke Square – PALS, act as parent/school liaisons and provide a focal point for social events and charity fundraising.
 We have opportunities for parents and teachers to mix, at many different events through-out the year, for instance:

 Parents Fundraising Parties -Christmas,